 Lifestyle brands are especially budget-conscious, getting their brand message across becomes an even more intricate task at hand when you add high production and business development costs.

 Let’s face it— a one-size-fits-all approach won’t work.
-Instead, let’s go over the 3 reasons why you should start segmenting your contact lists.
+Instead, let’s go over the 3 reasons why segmentation of your contact lists is important.

 What is segmentation?